Ready Room Operational Manual

 Editing Requests

 If more than one team member has a request open, the avatar of all remote viewers will appear floating to the left of the request.
-If the remote user is typing, an animation will appear under their avatar.
+If a remote user is typing, an animation will appear under their avatar.
+If a remote user makes a change to the request, that fact is shown in a box floating to the right of the request and the request is updated immediately.
+Note, if a remote user updates data that the current user is in the process of changing, the current user won't see that change in place, though they will see the annotation to the right.
 Hover the mouse over an avatar to see the remote viewer's full name and email address.

 Uploading, Downloading, Viewing, and Deleting Documents